ilyesAj/the-magic-world-of-Kubernetes/storage.md

 - Quobyte Volume
 - FibreChannel
 - VMware Photon PD
+The advantage of remote storage is the fact that **storage and compute are decoupled** : If node is terminated or crashes (for Resources shortage for example) , the state of the application will be maintained regardless of the state of the node (that stores the data ) or the pod (scheduled in that node).

 ### Ephemeral Storage
+Temp scratch file space from host machine(temporarily).this space is usually used to share data between containers within the same pod. this type of storage can only be referenced 'in-line'in pod definition (not PV/PVC) and is loosely coupled to Tied to the **Pod's Lifecycle**
 - EmptyDir
-- Expose Kubernetes API
+- Expose Kubernetes API ?
+Built-in top of emptyDir:
   - Secret
   - ConfigMap
   - DownwardAPI

 ### Local persistent Volume